khalil-M/NewsAppInstant/README.md

 - **Centralized Configuration**: By centralizing dependency configuration in the composition root, you can easily manage and update dependencies across your app.

+- ### OnDiskImageCaching

+The project features `OnDiskImageCaching` for efficient image caching.
+This caching mechanism optimizes performance by storing images locally.
+If an image is already downloaded, it won't be re-fetched.

 ## Installation

 To run this project on your local machine, follow these steps: